Cat and Dog Antibiotics: Cephalexin Dosage for Pets

 Overview of Cephalexin for Canines and Felines

-- Cephalexin, also known by the brand names Keflex®, Keftab®, Biocef®, and Rilexine®, is an antibiotic used for dogs and cats.
-Cephalexin belongs to the cephalosporin class of drugs and is related to the penicillin drugs in how it kills bacteria.
-Cephalosporins have a much broader range of activity against bacteria than penicillin.
+Cephalexin, also known by the brand names Keflex®, Keftab®, Biocef®, and Rilexine®, is an antibiotic commonly prescribed for dogs and cats.
+It belongs to the cephalosporin class of drugs and is chemically related to penicillin in the way it kills bacteria, though cephalosporins generally have a broader spectrum of activity.

 Looking for a quick and convenient way to get your pet’s prescriptions delivered to your doorstep?
 Chewy’s pet pharmacy is a one-stop-shop for all of your pet care needs, offering a wide variety of prescription food and medication straight from the manufacturer, compound medications made just for your pet, and an Autoship option, so you never have to remember to order refills.